-ETH 303 - Ethics 3 credits Lecture 45 hrs/Outside the Classroom Work 90 hrs
+Conference: 3 hours per week ETH 303 - Ethics 3 credits Lecture 45 hrs

 This course offers a description of philosophy and practice in commercial ethics, its relations and implications in human behavior and in business.
 It analyzes and studies how education flows in society and emphasizes drugs and alcohol abuse in the workplace.